SPIRIT II Dated 29 June 1909 Seattle, WA. Photographer unknown . Carl Weber Collection, Saltwater People Historical Society© |

 This was a big shipyard, but at the time it was more or less down to a maintenance crew.
 They had steam locomotives in those yards and it was no problem for the yard to fire up one of the steam locomotive cranes on a weekday and set the TOMMY back in the water.
 Quent Williams or somebody with a power boat picked her up and brought her up to the Blanchard Boat Co.
 They built a new nose on her, and that first year, 1919, she still sailed with her gaff rig.

 The Vancouverites had a brand new boat called the LADY VAN, and she was a hard- chine design.
 She was designed by someone up in Canada, and Geary was successful in shipping both boats down to California, so right away he could see the handwriting on the wall; he had to put a new rig on the TOMMY.
-At that time, the early 1920s, the original syndicate that owned the SIR TOM was pretty much intact, and old Capt.
+At that time, in the early 1920s, the original syndicate that owned the SIR TOM was pretty much intact, and old Capt.
 James Griffiths would say, "C-mon now, you're going to put up another $150 so Norm can build a new mast for the SIR TOM."

 In 1922, the Pacific Coast Championship Regatta was held in Newport Harbor, CA. My dad had built a cradle for the SIR TOM and she was towed afloat down to the Pacific Coast Steamship dock for the trip to CA. I think they put her on the EMMA ALEXANDER.
 We were there and the boat did not have lifting eyes at that time, so they used automobile slings and spreaders and lifted her into her cradle.